bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/Answers.md

 ####What does font-size: 62.5% in the html tag do for us when using rem units?

+The default font-size in most browsers is 16px and setting the root element to have a font-size of 62.5% of 16px means if we use rem for our font sizes throughout our designs.
+An example of this would be 1 rem is equal to 10px, 2 rem is equal to 20px and so on.
+Essentially this adjustment on the root element allows us to better and more accurately adjust font-sizes as the calculations are made easier.

 ####How would you describe preprocessing to someone new to CSS?

 ####What is your favorite concept in preprocessing?